danielmrhodes/G4TCX/README.md

 -----------------
 The ROOT script MakeInput.C, found in the Helpers folder, will make the probabilities file and statistical tensors file that can be given to G4TCX.
 You will need to edit the script with your particular reaction parameters.
 The script uses the Coulomb excitation code Cygnus [3] for the calculations.
 The Cygnus libraries must be loaded into the ROOT session before loading MakeInput.C, and the Cygnus nucleus file must already be created.
 See [3] for details.

-You can inspect the probabilities and statistical tensors calculated for the various states using the scripts prob_reader.C and tensor_reader.C.
-You must edit the tensor_reader.C file with the excited state spins for the nucleus you are looking at.
+You can inspect the probabilities and statistical tensors calculated for the various states using the scripts prob_reader.C and tensor_reader.C, also found in the Helpers folder.
+You must edit the tensor_reader.C script with the excited state spins for the nucleus you are looking at.

 There are two other scripts in the Helpers folder which can assist in preparing the necessary input files.
 The script MakeNucleus.C can take a Gosia output file and create a Cygnus nucleus file.
-The script MakeLevelScheme.C can take a Cygnus nucleus file and create the level scheme file needed by G4TCX for a Full simulation (not Source).
-Therefore you should only need to make one file manuall: a Gosia file, a Cygnus file, or the level scheme file.
+The script MakeLevelScheme.C can take a Cygnus nucleus file and create the level scheme file needed by G4TCX (for a Full simulation).
+Therefore, you should only need to create one file manuall: a Gosia file, a Cygnus file, or the level scheme file.

 The level scheme file has a different format depending on the simulation mode (Source or Full).
 These are  described below.